google/deepvariant/docs/deepvariant-gvcf-support.md

 To mitigate this effect, the `make_examples` program has a flag `--gvcf_gq_binsize <int>`.
 This flag allows the merging of adjacent records that all have GQ values within a bin of the given size, and for each record emits the minimum GQ value seen within the bin.
+PL value is taken from the same record containing the minimum GQ value.

 For example, setting `--gvcf_gq_binsize 5` has the effect that adjacent records with GQ=0; GQ in [1, 5]; GQ in [6, 10]; GQ in [11, 15]; etc. are binned